Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/lesson2.md

 # Lesson 2: Simple Semantic Kernel chatbot with history

-In this lesson we will a chat history to our chat agent.
+In this lesson we will add chat history to our chat agent.

 1. Switch to Lesson 2 directory:

     ```bash
-    cd Lessons/Lesson2
+    cd ../Lesson2
     ```

 1. Start by copying `appsetting.json` from Lesson 1:

     ```bash
-    cp ../Lessons/Lesson1/appsettings.json .
+    cp ../Lesson1/appsettings.json .
     ```

 1. Open the project in your favorite IDE or text editor.